coolhihi/gxxghost/README.md

 2. use disqus for comments
 3. use pjax
 4. use google to handle the search
+5. others can give you a reward by scan qrcode
-5. design by COoL but somethings refer to the icarus theme of hexo and w3cplus
+6. design by COoL but somethings refer to the icarus theme of hexo and w3cplus

 ## Custom setting